garaio/grem-graphql-api/README.md

 Sensitive queries / mutations / fields are protected and not accessible unless we grant access to it, eg tenant / tenancy data.
 If you try to query fields without the required permissions you will get Not Authorized errors.

 Contact us if you think you should have access to them.

+***Please note that access restrictions are not enforced for authenticated GARAIO REM users.
+Therefore, GARAIO REM user authentication is meant for apps and internal use, not for services where you do not have control over the queries / mutations that are executed***

 ## Schema Documentation